OutSystems/AzureARMTemplates/README.md

 ## On Azure SQL in existing VNET

+Use this group of templates if you want to deploy OutSystems on an existing virtual network (VNET) and use Azure SQL as the database server.

+#### Notes:

-This set of templates are exactly like the ones in the previous section but an Azure SQL Server is deployed for the Controller and Lifetime templates.
-The Azure SQL Server admin username and password will be asked and cannot be the equal to the VM admin username or the deployment will fail.
+- The Azure SQL Server admin username must NOT be the identical to the VM admin username or the deployment will fail.

-### 5. Controller ( Standalone Environment )
+### 5. Single Environment

+This template deploys an OutSystems environment on a single virtual machine and two Azure SQL databases for the platform database and session database.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fdev%2FAzSQLController.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>